Z. L. Sung Adventist Academy

 - Users may not plagiarize works found on the internet.
-Plagiarism is taking the ideas or writings of others and presenting them as if they are your own.
+Plagiarism is taking the ideas or writings of another and presenting them as if they are your own.

 - Users must respect the rights of copyright owners.
 Copyright infringement occurs when someone inappropriately reproduces a work that is protected by a copyright.
-If a work contains language that specifies appropriate use of that work, the user must follow the expressed requirements.
-If the user is unsure whether or not a work can be used, the user must request permission from the copyright owner.
+If a work contains language that specifies appropriate use of the work, the user must follow the expressed requirements.
+If the user is unsure whether a work can be used, the user must request permission from the copyright owner.

 - Inappropriate Access to Material

 - Users may not use the school’s internet connection to access material that is profane or obscene (pornography), that advocates, illegal acts, or that advocates violence or discrimination towards other people.